-Involved in the American Medical Association since her first day of medical school, Maya A. Babu, MD, was elected to the AMA Board of Trustees in 2013.
+Involved in the American Medical Association for more than 10 years, Maya A. Babu, MD, MBA, was re-elected to the AMA Board of Trustees in 2015.
 She has also served in the Minnesota Medical Association (MMA) and the Massachusetts Medical Society.

 A native of Eagan, Minn., Dr. Babu attended college at the University of Minnesota, receiving a BS in neuroscience and BA in psychology, both summa cum laude with highest distinction in 2005.
 Dr. Babu attended Harvard Medical School and received an MD cum laude in 2010.
-She also attended Harvard Business School, receiving an MBA in 2010.
-She is presently a neurosurgical resident at the Mayo Clinic in Rochester, Minn.
+She also attended Harvard Business School, where she received her MBA in 2010.
+Having completed both a critical care and a stereotactic/functional enfolded fellowship, she is presently chief neurosurgical resident at the Mayo Clinic in Rochester, Minn.

-Beyond the AMA, Dr. Babu is engaged in organized medicine at both the national and state level.
-Within the American College of Surgeons, Dr. Babu serves on the Advisory Council for Neurologic Surgery and the Resident and Associate Society Executive Committee.
-She also chairs the Association for Women Surgeons National Resident Committee.
-Elected to serve on the American Association of Neurological Surgeons (AANS) Young Neurosurgeons Committee, and most recently on the AANS's Washington Committee, she also serves on the board of trustees of the MMA and on the board of directors of the MMA's Political Action Committee.
+Dr. Babu is a leader at both the state and national levels.
+Within the American College of Surgeons, Dr. Babu serves on the Advisory Council for Neurologic Surgery and on the Resident and Associate Society Executive Committee.
+She also chaired the Association of Women Surgeons National Resident Committee.
+Elected to serve on the American Association of Neurological Surgeons (AANS) Young Neurosurgeons Committee, and most recently on the AANS's Washington Committee, she also served on the board of trustees of the MMA and currently serves on the board of directors of the MMA's Political Action Committee.

+Dr. Babu, an astute health policy scholar, has authored 20 journal articles, 11 of which as first author.
 Her research focuses on health care delivery and cost in neurosurgical care.
-She has received several awards for her work including the Petrie-Flom Academic Fellowship from the Harvard Law School and the Robert Florin Award from the AANS.
+She has received several prestigious awards for her work including the Petrie-Flom Academic Fellowship from the Harvard Law School and the Robert Florin Award from the AANS.